 The high seas have great economic value too.
 Organisms found near hydrothermal vents on the deep seabed are used in the biotechnology industry.
 Currently, these marine genetic resources are used in up to 18 000 natural products and are the basis of over 4,900 patents.
 With great potential for finding new resources like these in the coming years, the estimated economic value of the high seas has shot up recently.

 2: The high seas are affected by global power imbalances

 Negotiations around the development of a legally binding mechanism to govern the high seas have revealed a big divergence between so-called developed and developing countries, especially around access and benefit sharing of marine genetic resources.
 Most patents based on these resources are held by companies in a small number of developed countries.
 Generally, developing nations do not yet have the capacity to make full use of these resources like developed countries do, and they are concerned they will receive little or no economic benefit from them.
 These power imbalances are hindering the collective action needed to ensure the high seas benefit developing and developed states alike.

-3: The stakes are high for developing coastal states, many of which are in Africa
+3: The stakes are high for developing coastal states

 While lacking technical, human resource and knowledge capacity, these small states could generate huge “blue economies” if they worked together.
 For example, the Pacific states alone cover over 10,000km2 of ocean space.
 Going into the intergovernmental conference next year states of the South, which are mostly middle to lower power states within the global political economy, will have a huge stake in the proceedings.

 The big consideration for these states will be how to achieve an effective transfer of technological and knowledge skills that can be used for development without compromising conservation efforts.
 The intergovernmental conference is expected to finalise matters concerning monetary and non-monetary benefit sharing schemes in this regard.

 4: Better high seas governance needs strong political support